-Gas cannot be supplied from a bottle without some sort of gas regulation.
+Gas cannot be supplied from a bottle without gas regulation.
 The connection must be by high pressure flexible hose which shall be as short as possible.
 The gas regulator supplies gas to the gas appliance at a constant pressure independent of gas flow.